Go for a Walk to Boost Your Well-Being [VIDEO]

 Do you want to have more energy and be more creative?

-Go out and walk for 20 to 30 or 40 minutes, and you will feel better.
+Go out for 20 to 30 or 40 minute walk, and you will feel better.

 It doesn’t matter if you go to a gym or run every other day.
 Walking has tremendous health benefits and helps you clear your head.

 A great way to learn about a new location is a running tour.
 When you visit Estonia come to a running tour of Tallinn with me.

 What is the Minimum Time to Exercise Daily to Keep Healthy?

 We are all busy, and the minimum time to exercise daily will help us be healthy and spend as little time on it as possible?
 Get 20 minutes of exercise every day.
 20 minutes can be just walking at a fast pace.
 Running for 20 minutes can be hard for beginners.
 Walk 10-12 minutes and go as far as you can then head back.
 Run or jog some of the distance.
 The important part is how long you keep going, not how far you go.

 20 minutes is the minimum daily exercise, but I would suggest 30-40 minutes.
 However, don’t overdo it.
 Fast walking, an easy jog, no panting, walk if you need rest.